japila-books/apache-spark-internals/docs/executor/CoarseGrainedExecutorBackend.md

 = CoarseGrainedExecutorBackend

-CoarseGrainedExecutorBackend is an xref:executor:ExecutorBackend.adoc[] that controls the lifecycle of a single <<executor, executor>> and sends <<statusUpdate, the executor's status updates>> to the driver.
+CoarseGrainedExecutorBackend is an executor:ExecutorBackend.md[] that controls the lifecycle of a single <<executor, executor>> and sends <<statusUpdate, the executor's status updates>> to the driver.

 .CoarseGrainedExecutorBackend Sending Task Status Updates to Driver's CoarseGrainedScheduler Endpoint image::CoarseGrainedExecutorBackend-statusUpdate.png[align="center"]

-CoarseGrainedExecutorBackend is a xref:rpc:RpcEndpoint.adoc#ThreadSafeRpcEndpoint[ThreadSafeRpcEndpoint] that <<onStart, connects to the driver>> (before accepting <<messages, messages>>) and <<onDisconnected, shuts down when the driver disconnects>>.
+CoarseGrainedExecutorBackend is a rpc:RpcEndpoint.md#ThreadSafeRpcEndpoint[ThreadSafeRpcEndpoint] that <<onStart, connects to the driver>> (before accepting <<messages, messages>>) and <<onDisconnected, shuts down when the driver disconnects>>.

 CoarseGrainedExecutorBackend is started in a resource container (as a <<main, standalone application>>).

-When <<run, started>>, CoarseGrainedExecutorBackend <<creating-instance, registers the Executor RPC endpoint>> to communicate with the driver (i.e. with xref:scheduler:CoarseGrainedSchedulerBackend-DriverEndpoint.adoc[]).
+When <<run, started>>, CoarseGrainedExecutorBackend <<creating-instance, registers the Executor RPC endpoint>> to communicate with the driver (i.e. with scheduler:CoarseGrainedSchedulerBackend-DriverEndpoint.md[]).

 .CoarseGrainedExecutorBackend Communicates with Driver's CoarseGrainedSchedulerBackend Endpoint image::CoarseGrainedExecutorBackend.png[align="center"]

-When <<main, launched>>, CoarseGrainedExecutorBackend immediately connects to the owning xref:scheduler:CoarseGrainedSchedulerBackend.adoc[CoarseGrainedSchedulerBackend] to inform that it is ready to launch tasks.
+When <<main, launched>>, CoarseGrainedExecutorBackend immediately connects to the owning scheduler:CoarseGrainedSchedulerBackend.md[CoarseGrainedSchedulerBackend] to inform that it is ready to launch tasks.

 [[messages]]
 .CoarseGrainedExecutorBackend's RPC Messages